fbpx

 Posted on: August 28th, 2012

 Hamburgers are pretty common, but a great burger is a rare and beautiful thing!
-A proper burger and fries is a real treat meal for me, so I want it to be very special!
+The ultimate burger and fries is a real treat meal for me, so I want it to be very special!
 There are only a couple places I will eat a burger out (I did my homework), but not many – I usually cook my own.

 Great burgers are simple – use quality meat and toppings – you can taste the difference!